nathaniel-bennett/securesockets/README.md

 - Caching of revocation responses to reduce connection time on repeatedly visited hosts
 - Server-side certificate/PrivateKey loading via `setsockopt()` calls
 - A plethora of `setsockopt()` and `getsockopt()` additions for fine-tuning of TLS connection settings
-- Built-in threadlocks to make each TLS socket thread-safe (NOTE: regular sockets will remain not thread-safe)
+- Built-in threadlocks to make each TLS socket thread-safe (NOTE: regular non-TLS sockets will remain NOT thread-safe)
-- Support for Libevent functions
+- Support for Libevent functions/other libraries that provide helpful functionality to TCP sockets
 - MacOS, Windows and BSD portability
+- Certificate Transparency for both client and server